folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 2. Select an expense class from the drop-down list.
 Your results appear in the Transactions pane.

+Once you view budget transactions, the following columns appear in the Transactions pane search results table.
+Click the column name to sort by that column.

+*   **Transaction date.** Date of the transaction.
+*   **Type.** Transaction type: Allocation, Credit, Encumbrance, Payment, Pending Payment, or Transfer.
+*   **Amount.** Amount for the transaction.
+Negative values are in parentheses.
+*   **From.** Fund code of the fund from which a transfer was made into the budget.
+*   **To.** Fund code of the fund to which a transfer was made from the budget.
+*   **Source.** Fiscal year, Invoice, PO Line, or User.
+*   **Tags.** Any tags associated with the transaction.

+To view additional information about a transaction, click the transaction row in the table to open a detail pane.
+Each transaction type displays a different set of fields relevant to that type.
+See information below about the fields that display for each type.

+### Viewing allocation transactions

+*   **Record last updated.** Date and time when the record was last updated.
+Click **Record last updated** to see the next three fields.
+*   **Source.** Name of the user who last updated the record.
+*   **Record created.** Date and time when the record was created.
+*   **Source.** Name of the user who created the record.
+*   **Transaction date.** Date of the transaction.
+*   **Fiscal year.**  The fiscal year for the budget.
+*   **Amount.** Amount for the transaction.
+Negative values are in parentheses.
+*   **Source.** Fiscal year or User.
+*   **Type.** Transaction type: Allocation.
+*   **From.** Fund name and fund code from which the allocation was made into this budget, if applicable.
+See [Allocating money to a budget](#allocating-money-to-a-budget) for more information.
+*   **To.** Fund name and fund code of this budget to which the allocation was made.
+*   **Expense class.**  The expense class applied to
+*   **Tags.** Any tags associated with the transaction.
+*   **Description.**  A description entered by the user when [Allocating money to a budget](#allocating-money-to-a-budget).

+### Viewing credit transactions

+The credit transaction detail pane contains many of the same fields as the [allocation detail pane](#viewing-allocation-transactions).
+Some fields are populated differently for credit transactions:

+*   **Source.** Invoice number or identifier that generated this credit transaction.
+Click on the invoice identifier to open the Invoices app invoice detail pane for that invoice.
+*   **Type.** Transaction type: Credit.
+*   **From.** This field will be blank for credit transactions.
+*   **To.** Fund name and fund code of this budget to which the credit was made.
+*   **Description.**  This field will be blank for credit transactions.

+### Viewing encumbrance transactions

+When an order containing a PO Line with a fund distribution is opened, an **Encumbrance** transaction against the current fiscal year budget for the fund is created.
+The encumbrance transaction detail pane contains many of the same fields as the [allocation detail pane](#viewing-allocation-transactions).
+Some fields are populated differently for encumbrance transactions:

+*   **Source.** Purchase order line (PO Line) number that generated this encumbrance transaction.
+Click on the POL number to open the Orders app PO Line detail pane for that order line.
+*   **Type.** Transaction type: Encumbrance.
+*   **From.** Fund name and code for this budget to which this encumbrance was applied.
+*   **To.** This field will be blank for encumbrance transactions.
+*   **Initial encumbrance.**  The amount originally encumbered by the related PO Line.
+*   **Awaiting payment.**  The amount awaiting payment.
+*   **Expended.**  The amount expended.
+This amount is populated after an invoice for the related PO Line is paid.
+*   **Status.** The status of this encumbrance: Unreleased or Released.
+The encumbrance can be [released manually](#releasing-encumbrances-manually) by the user or automatically by the system upon payment of an invoice.
+*   **Description.**  This field will be blank for encumbrance transactions.

+#### Releasing encumbrances manually

+If you need to unencumber an order, this action is available from the transaction detail on the encumbered budget.
+This may be needed to manage charges related to ongoing orders.
+To release an encumbrance the user must have the **Finance: Manually release encumbrance** [permission](#permissions) assigned.

+To release an encumbrance, follow these steps:

+1. Find the transaction list for the encumbered budget.
+See [Viewing transactions for a current budget](#viewing-transactions-for-a-current budget) for more information.
+2. Select the encumbrance transaction from the result list.
+3. On the encumbrance detail pane, click **Release encumbrance.**
+4. In the confirmation window, click **Confirm** for the message “Are you sure you want to release this encumbrance?”
+Any remaining amount will be added back to the budget.
+5. The encumbrance is released.
+The amount is restored to the budget and the status value on the encumbrance detail pane changes from **Unreleased** to **Released.**

+### Viewing payment transactions

+When an invoice is paid, the existing **Pending payment** transaction record type value is updated from type [Pending payment](#viewing-pending-payment-transactions) to type **Payment.** The payment transaction detail pane contains many of the same fields as the [allocation detail pane](#viewing-allocation-transactions).
+Some fields are populated differently for payment transactions:

+*   **Source.** Invoice number or identifier that generated this credit transaction.
+Click on the invoice identifier to open the Invoices app invoice detail pane for that invoice.
+*   **Type.** Transaction type: Payment.
+*   **From.** Fund name and code for this budget to which this payment was applied.
+*   **To.** This field will be blank for payment transactions.
+*   **Description.**  This field will be blank for payment transactions.

+### Viewing pending payment transactions

+When an invoice is approved, a **Pending payment** type transaction record is created for the fund’s current fiscal year budget.
+The original encumbrance transaction record for a related PO Line will persist on the transaction list for the budget.
+The amount value of the encumbrance transaction is updated when an invoice is approved since approval of the invoice releases the pending payment amount of the encumbrance.
+Once an invoice is paid, the transaction’s type value is changed from **Pending payment** to **Payment.** The pending payment transaction detail pane the same fields as the [payment transaction detail pane](#viewing-payment-transactions).

+### Viewing rollover transfer transactions

+The fiscal year rollover process creates transfer transactions if the [rollover settings](#fiscal-year-rollover-information) are defined to create transfers to new fiscal year budgets.

+### Viewing transfer transactions

+When an [transfer of money](#transferring-money-between-funds) is made between two funds, a **Transfer** transaction is created.
+The transfer transaction detail pane contains many of the same fields as the [allocation detail pane](#viewing-allocation-transactions).
+Some fields are populated differently for transfer transactions:

+*   **Source.**  Set to User for transfer transactions.
+*   **Type.** Transaction type: Transfer.
+*   **From.** Fund name and fund code from which the transfer was made into this budget.
+*   **To.** Fund name and fund code of this budget to which the allocation was made.
+*   **Description.**  A description added by the user during the [transfer](#transferring-money-between-funds).

 ## Editing a fiscal year, ledger, group, fund, or budget records